danjsan/Introduction-to-data-structures/2-linked_lists.md

 ![Puzzle pieces](2-puzzle_piece.jpeg)

-The following are some of the operations used for this type of data structure:
+As a whole, this type of data structue will have a head, body, and tail.
+The operations to add or remove a head and tail are very similar and the operations are as followed: